topquark22/morseR24/README.md

 # morseR24

-Send Morse code to GPIO pin and optional RF24 radio
+An Arduino sketch that converts text to Morse code, outputs to GPIO pin, and can transmit to slave devices using nRF24L01 radio.

 ## Initialization